·10 min read

 Rather than eliminating barriers, Superhuman strategically added them.
 However, each barrier served a specific purpose in their user acquisition funnel.

-• Waitlist: Using a watilist created scarcity and built up hype.
+• Waitlist: Using a waitlist created scarcity and built anticipation.

 • Survey: The survey went beyond basic qualification.
 It asked detailed questions about email usage, pain points, and workflow needs.